Disclaimer: Originally published in December 2016. It is being republished since it still remains an interesting topic till today.

 Ever wondered what happens after your heroic act of first damaging your own lungs and then polluting the environment?
 No, right?
 So, let me tell you that your cigarette butts pollute the environment in more than one way!
-Not only it clogs the environment it also chokes animals.
+Not only does it clog the environment it also chokes animals.

 Not many who smoke realise that a cigarette butt is made of cellulose acetate, a plastic filter that is not biodegradable and can be around harming the environment for years once discarded.